-Asset: Any resource owned or held by a government which has monetary value.
+Assets: Resources owned or held by a government, which have monetary value.

 Authorized Positions: Employee positions which both exist within the personnel complement (whether vacant or filled) and are funded.

 Available (Undesignated) Fund Balance: This refers to funds remaining from prior years, which are available for appropriation and expenditure in the current year.
 Available funds not spent in a given fiscal year becomes carry-over at the beginning of the next fiscal year.
 See also designated fund balance.